Sally-Anne Jones

 Sally-Anne Frances Jones (17 November 1968 – c.
-June 2017) was a British terrorist, Islamist, and UN-designated recruiter and propagandist for the Islamic State of Iraq and the Levant (ISIL), known variously as Umm Hussain al-Britani, Sakinah Hussein, and the White Widow.
-She is thought to have been killed in June 2017 by a US drone strike, but sources are unable to confirm.
+June 2017), also known as Umm Hussain al-Britani, and Sakinah Hussein, was a British terrorist, Islamist, and UN-designated recruiter and propagandist for the Islamic State of Iraq and the Levant (ISIL).
+Known as the "White Widow", her recruitment efforts focused on women from western nations.
+Jones is thought to have been killed in 2017 by a US drone strike.

 Early life

 Jones was born in Greenwich, south-east London.
 An only child, her parents divorced when she was a child; her father took his own life shortly after, when Jones was 10 years old.
 Brought up as a Catholic, she participated in Christian youth groups while a teenager, leaving school at 16 and entering employment working for L’Oréal selling cosmetics.
 A former punk rock guitarist and singer active during the 1990s in an all-female band called Krunch, Jones is reported to have been living on welfare benefits (which she denied) in a council house in Chatham, Kent and to have used a food bank before her departure for Syria.
 Spending much time on the Internet, she became interested in witchcraft and alternative lifestyles.